ScholarNinja/extension/README.md

 # How to install?

-You can install Scholar Ninja through the Chrome's web store: https://chrome.google.com/webstore/detail/scholar-ninja/mngpckgljabecionknlpnnbamopcehgp
+You can install Scholar Ninja through the Chrome web store: https://chrome.google.com/webstore/detail/scholar-ninja/mngpckgljabecionknlpnnbamopcehgp

 # More info